precice/aste/docs/README.md

 ### precice-aste-run

 `precice-aste-run` calls the preCICE API and can be executed in serial as well as in parallel (using MPI).
-As stated in the introduction, there are two different use-cases, one for investigating mappings and one for replacing participants in a coupled scenario (replay mode).
+As stated in the introduction, there are two different use cases, one for investigating mappings and one for replacing participants in a coupled scenario (replay mode).
 Configuring the replay mode in ASTE relies on a `json` configuration file (see further below).
-Therefore, the replay mode takes usually only the `--aste-config <FILE.json>` option as a command line argument.
-All other command line arguments are mostly used for reproducing mappings.
+Therefore, the replay mode usually takes only the `--aste-config <FILE.json>` option as a command line argument.
+All other command-line arguments are mostly used for reproducing mappings.

 | Flag            | Explanation                                                            |
 | --------------- | ---------------------------------------------------------------------- |